biw/seal-store/README.md

 console.log(state.saxPlayingSeal) // looking good but is getting dizzy
 ```

-Properties of the state object must be defined in the `initState`.
+Properties of the state object must be defined in the `initState` and cannot be removed.

 ```js
 const { state, setState } = initState({